|

 Folded sample cards.

-Sample containers having rigid walls and which do not comprise any internal sample transport.
+Sample containers that have rigid walls and do not comprise any internal sample transport.

 Attention is drawn to the following places, which may be of interest for search: